react-cross-platform/react-shop/README.md

 * intensively developed by Alibaba
   * Chinese?
 Don't panic!
 It almost translated in English
   * the team is great and responsive

+## Related projects

+* [react-native-shop](https://github.com/ArtemSerga/react-native-shop) - same shop example, tech stack and back-end, but for Android and iOS using React Native